-The exclusive and secretive nature of these establishments, some which remain men-only, means they’ve seen their fair share of controversy.
+The exclusive and secretive nature of these establishments, some of which remain men-only, means they’ve seen their fair share of controversy.
 Many attract allegations of discriminatory behaviour and periodically draw the ire of critics eager to brand them relics of a bygone era.
 For members, they are marketed as places to seek comfort and solidarity – oases in which devices are stowed and substituted for comradery and the art of conversation.

 No matter what you make of the most exclusive, private clubs in Melbourne, their secretive nature ensures what goes on behind closed doors stays well out of the public eye.
 Curious yet?
 So are we.
-Join us as we dive into the history of the Melbourne club scene and activities of some of Melbourne’s most exclusive private members’ clubs.
+Join us as we dive into the history of the Melbourne club scene and the activities of some of Melbourne’s most exclusive private members’ clubs.

 1. CUB Club